 I don’t know why the Chapultepec Zoo is not on every travel guide!
 I love animals and try to visit zoos whenever I can.
 Some of my favorites include the San Diego Zoo and Symbio Wildlife Park in Australia.
 Most tourists will visit Chapultepec, and I’d highly recommend setting aside a few hours to walk through the Chapultepec Zoo.
 Top reasons you should visit?
 There’s two pandas and it’s free!

-We got in around 1030am and it was very quiet.
+I got in around 1030am and it was very quiet.
 Although the animals are in smaller living compartments than I like to see, they are some of the most active I’ve ever seen.
 Additionally, I saw lots of park rangers taking detailed notes about the animals and it’s the first zoo outside of China to successfully breed pandas!
 In most zoos, I find the animals are hiding in the back but at Chapultepec Zoo, they came to play.
 I saw black jaguar, leopard, lions, and Benegal tigers up close!
-There are over 200 species of animals and around every corner, I’m amazed at the endangered species that are available for

 #4 – Enjoy the opulence of Castillo de Chapultepec

-Within the Bosque de Chapultepec is another must visit, the Chapultepec Castle.
+Within the Bosque de Chapultepec, the Chapultepec Castle is another must.
 It is a magnificently kept castle with a manicured lawn and the perfect look out into the city.
 It is 70 pesos to enter and you can roam around the grounds freely.
 There will also be tour guides available should you hire them.
 The castle is high above the city so you get a great view into the city.
 This is the only royal castle in the Americas!